 Kepler's second law of planetary motion.
 The orbit sweeps out an ellipse where an imaginary line connecting the planet to the Sun sweeps out equal areas in equal time intervals.
 The time taken to move from A to B equals the time taken to move from C to D. In other words, planets travel faster when they are close to the Sun and more slowly when they are far from the Sun.
 The true planet orbits are much closer to circles, and the speed only changes by a small percentage along the orbit.

+Kepler's 3rd law

-Kepler's 3rd law: Square of the period "P" is proportional to the cube of the semimajor axis "a"
+→ Square of the period "P" is proportional to the cube of the semimajor axis "a"

-$$P^2 = a^3$$
+$\mathbf{P}^2 = \mathbf{a}^3$

-when P is expressed in Earth years and "a" is in units of A.U. (astronomical unit; average distance from Earth to Sun).
+IF P is expressed in Earth years and "a" is in units of A.U. (astronomical unit; average distance from Earth to Sun).
+A graph of the periods vs. the distances from the sun (a) is shown below.
 (Absolute size of A.U. unit determined from radar observations of Venus and Mercury, and other methods--see textbook.)

-→ Kepler's 3rd law, as modified by Newton (see below), will be a cornerstone of much of this course, because it allows us to estimate masses of astronomical objects (e.g. masses of stars, galaxies, the existence of black holes and the mysterious "dark matter").
+→ Kepler's 3rd law, as modified by Newton (coming up), will be a cornerstone of much of this course, because it allows us to estimate masses of astronomical objects (e.g. masses of stars, galaxies, the existence of black holes and the mysterious "dark matter").